Belgium national under-21 football team

 The Belgium national under-21 football team is the national under-21 football team of Belgium and is controlled by the Belgian Football Association.
-The team competes in the European Under-21 Football Championship, held every two years.
+The team competes in the UEFA European Under-21 Championship, held every two years.
 Their biggest successes were winning the 2007–09 International Challenge Trophy and reaching the European Championship semi-finals in 2007 in the Netherlands.
 Thanks to the latter achievement, Belgium qualified for the football tournament at the 2008 Summer Olympics.
 Their current home stadium is Den Dreef in Leuven.

 UEFA U-21 Championship Record

 Results and fixtures

 Belgium are currently competing for qualification to the 2019 UEFA European Under-21 Championship.
 The table below shows their current standing in the qualification group.